getporter/porter/docs/content/configuration.md

 #### Telemetry

 Porter supports the OpenTelemetry specification for exporting trace data.
-This feature requires the [structured-logs](#structured-logs) feature to be enabled.

 Porter automatically uses the standard [OpenTelemetry environment variables][otel] to configure the trace exporter.